nicc777/exploring-aws-kinesis/NOTES.md

 Here is some notes of how I manually created components.

-I used the AWS Web Console with the eim to record all the request in order to record the API calls.
+I used the AWS Web Console with the aim to record all the request in order to record the API calls.

 I did this by using the developer tools in firefox to record a HAR file.
 I can't share the HAR file on GitHub since it includes a lot sensitive information, but the API calls I will document as best I can.